x

 What is the cost of treatment at Aware Recovery Care?

-Our private pay option does not require a year-long commitment.
-Our admissions staff will work closely with you on a month-to-month basis if you choose to submit to your insurance for reimbursement and work with you to identify if this payment option is feasible for you.
+We also have a private pay option, billed at an affordable monthly rate.
+Our private pay option does not require a yearlong commitment.
+Our admissions staff will work closely with you on a month-to-month basis if this payment option is feasible for you.

-What is the typical length of stay?
+What is the typical length of treatment?

 What does a typical day in Aware Recovery Care look like?